-These consist of a 11⁄2 hour tutorial on Friday afternoons via zoom where students will present on clinical topics to their peers and engage in discussion about a brief clinical scenario.
-Students are also encouraged to share any 'clinical pearls' they have learnt on their placement with the other students in the group.
+These consist of a tutorial on Thursday afternoons via zoom where students will present on clinical topics (broadly relevant to their placement) to their peers and engage in discussion about a brief clinical scenario.
+Students are also encouraged to share any 'clinical pearls' they have learnt on their placement with their peers.